Islamic Civilization and Societies

 Choose a Disciplinary Base in History, Political Science, Theology, Art, Art History, and Film, or Near Eastern Languages and Literatures.
 Take all required departmental foundation courses and two additional courses in your primary department.
 Visit the department website at www.bc.edu/ics for the list of approved courses.

 - Political Science: POLI1041/1042 Fundamentals of Politics I and II

 - Art, Art History, and Film: ARTH1101/1102 Art from Prehistoric Times to High Middle Ages/Art: Renaissance to Modern Times

 - History: Two courses from the HIST1001–1094 sequence: HIST1059 Islam and Global Modernities preferred

 - Theology: Any of the two-semester University Core requirements: THEO1161 Religious Quest preferred

-- Slavic and Eastern Languages and Literatures: Any two of the following: NELC2061 Language and Identity in the Middle East, NELC2062 States and Minorities in the Middle East, NELC2161 Modern Middle Eastern and Arabic Literature, NELC2063 Near Eastern Civilization
+- Near Eastern Languages and Literatures: Any two of the following: NELC2061 Language and Identity in the Middle East, NELC2062 States and Minorities in the Middle East, NELC2161 Modern Middle Eastern and Arabic Literature, NELC2063 Near Eastern Civilization

 Base Discipline Electives: Two Courses